Stojj2/Portfolio-Project-5/README.md

 ## 10. Main Data Analysis and Machine Learning Libraries

-- Here you should list the libraries used in the project and provide an example(s) of how you used these libraries.
+*- Here you should list the libraries used in the project and provide an example(s) of how you used these libraries.*

 ## 11. Credits

-- In this section, you need to reference where you got your content, media and from where you got extra help.
+*- In this section, you need to reference where you got your content, media and from where you got extra help.
 It is common practice to use code from other repositories and tutorials.
-However, it is necessary to be very specific about these sources to avoid plagiarism.
+However, it is necessary to be very specific about these sources to avoid plagiarism.*

-- You can break the credits section up into Content and Media, depending on what you have included in your project.
+*- You can break the credits section up into Content and Media, depending on what you have included in your project.*

 ### Content